stephenbarraza/1_Start_Here-Welcome_and_Glad_You_Made_it/README.md

-# Welcome and what's goin' on here.
+# What's goin' on here.

 If you're here, you're interested in some part of me.
 So, off the bat, I offer you a welcome!
 Come on in and check out what interests you.